 As if you could make Christmas decorations prettier!!!
 Well, you can!
-These little embellishments will automatically make your Christmas home look magical!
-I know because I use lots of them every year and I am the self-proclaimed embellishment queen!
+These little embellishments will make your Christmas home look magical!
+I know because I use them liberally every year!
 This s a MUST READ Christmas post!
 Here are 10 things to make Christmas decor more magical…

 Oh, these things are like adding sugarplums and pixie dust to your home!
 You should keep these little additions on hand from season to season and use them over and over in new and creative ways.

 This is my number 1 Christmas decor embellishment!
 My favorite snow looks like shredded white plastic up close but it looks so real and soft when added to the base of a candle or sprinkled down the center of a table.
 So so pretty!
 I scoop it up after the holidays and put it in a plastic bag.
 I’ve used the same faux snow for years!